Zeyu-Li/github-index-generator/README.md

 * [Personal Website](https://github.com/Zeyu-Li/personal_website) - My new "static" website, live @ https://andrewli.site/
 * [Phionthrium](https://github.com/Zeyu-Li/phionthrium) - The modern way to donate!
 Use blockchain technology to secretly, safely, and securely contribute to your favorite creators, nonprofits, or startups 💸 [Website @ [phionthrium.vercel.app/](https://phionthrium.vercel.app/)]
 * [Pong](https://github.com/Zeyu-Li/pong) - A pong inspired game 🏓
+* [Positron Google Chrome Extension](https://github.com/Zeyu-Li/Positron-Google-Chrome-Extension) - Positron is a Chrome extension that scans all posts on your social media feed and hides them before you even see it.
+Our extension gives a reason for why it hide the post and allows you to view it if you so choose.
+There are several types of post that our system will flag including hate speech, self harm, harassment, and more!
+[Website @ [positron-rouge.vercel.app/](https://positron-rouge.vercel.app/)]
+* [Positron Website](https://github.com/Zeyu-Li/positron-website) - For HackED 2024 (also see the extension at https://github.com/Julia-Dantas/Positron-Google-Chrome-Extension) [Website @ [positron-rouge.vercel.app](https://positron-rouge.vercel.app)]
 * [Primes](https://github.com/Zeyu-Li/primes) - A prime detector is TypeScript
 * [Processing Sketches](https://github.com/Zeyu-Li/processing-sketches) - Sketches made using Processing [Website @ [processing.org/](https://processing.org/)]
 * [Push2Production](https://github.com/Zeyu-Li/Push2Production) - For Calgary Hack (Withdrawn)